aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module1-interacting-with-models/vllm/index.en.md

 ## What's Next?

 You've seen how to self-host models on EKS with vLLM.
-While powerful, this approach requires managing infrastructure and has performance limitations with small hardware.

 In the next section, we'll explore AWS Bedrock - a fully managed alternative that provides instant access to high-performance models without infrastructure overhead.